Noele Gordon: Early career

 Gordon attended RADA, appearing in repertory theatres and the West End stage.
-From June 1943 to July 1944, she appeared in the musical The Lisbon Story at the London Hippodrome.
+She was a soubrette in musical theatre roles during the 1940s and 1950s, and made her West End debut at the London Hippodrome in 1943 as Maggie Watson in Cole Porter's Let's Face It!; replacing Joyce Barbour in that part.
+She returned to that theatre later that year as Louise Panache (aka "Panny") in the musical The Lisbon Story from June 1943 to July 1944.
 In April 1949, she took the role of Meg Brockie in the original London production of Brigadoon for 685 performances at Her Majesty's Theatre.
 She stayed with the show for a national tour.
 In 1953, she toured as Mrs Sally Adams in Call Me Madam after Billie Adams had played the role in the London season at the Coliseum.

 She appeared in two British films, 29 Acacia Avenue (1945) and Lisbon Story (1946) in minor parts.

 In 1954, Gordon spent a year in New York City learning American television production at New York University.
-Her acting career came to a halt in 1955, when she joined Associated Television in London, where she presented their first-ever programme, The Weekend Show.
+Her stage career came to a halt in 1955, when she joined Associated Television in London, where she presented their first-ever programme, The Weekend Show.
 She worked behind the scenes as Head of Lifestyle programmes.
 Gordon helped Reg Watson and Ned Sherrin launch ATV Midlands in 1956.

 As well as being a producer, Gordon became a presenter for the new Birmingham-based service.
 Her first television appearance for ATV in the Midlands, Tea With Noele Gordon, was the first popular ITV chat show, and while presenting this series, she became the first woman to interview a British Prime Minister, when Harold Macmillan was in office.
 Initially commissioned as an emergency schedule filler, the show became so successful that Gordon gave up her executive position to concentrate on presenting.
 She then moved on to present a daily live entertainment show, Lunchbox, an early daytime programme.

 Crossroads

 In the summer of 1964, Lunchbox came to an end after more than 2,000 episodes.
-It made way for a new daily soap opera, Crossroads, in which Gordon played the role of motel owner Meg Richardson (later Meg Mortimer), a part which had been developed with Gordon in mind, as she was still under contract to Lew Grade's ATV.
+It made way for a new daily soap opera, Crossroads, in which Gordon played the role of motel owner Meg Richardson (later Meg Mortimer), a part that had been developed with Gordon in mind, as she was still under contract to Lew Grade's ATV.